openebs-archive/openebs-docs/docs/deployjiva.md

   sparse-d3b73e4ba41134752893190aece77c01   18s
   ```

 2. Deploy CAS template which is an approach to provision persistent volumes that make use of CAS storage engine.
 This can be run by following command.

       ```
       kubectl apply -f openebs-pre-release-features.yaml
       ```

       Following command will help to check the CAS Template components.

       ```
       kubectl get cast -n openebs
       ```

       Also, it installs OpenEBS Jiva default storage class which can be used in your application yaml to run application.
 This can be getting by following below command.

       ```
       kubectl get sc
       ```

       Following is an example output.

       ```
       NAME                        PROVISIONER                                                AGE
       openebs-cstor-sparse        openebs.io/provisioner-iscsi                               1m
       openebs-snapshot-promoter   volumesnapshot.external-storage.k8s.io/snapshot-promoter   14m
       openebs-standard            openebs.io/provisioner-iscsi                               14m
       standard (default)          kubernetes.io/gce-pd
       ```

 3. Edit **openebs-config.yaml** to include the mounted disk path associated to each node in the cluster using which you are creating the OpenEBS Storage Pool.
 Change the *path* under *spec* section
       with the mounted directory created under each Nodes.

       ```
       path: "/mnt/openebs_disk"
       Example:
       apiVersion: openebs.io/v1alpha1
       kind: StoragePool
       metadata:
         name: default
         type: hostdir
       spec:
         path: "/mnt/openebs_disk"
       ```

 4. Apply modified **openebs-config.yaml** by following command

       ```
        kubectl apply -f openebs-config.yaml
       ```

       This will create custom resource deployments.
 This can be get by running below command.

       ```
       kubectl get crd -n openebs
       ```

       Following is an example output.

       ```
       NAME                                                         AGE
       castemplates.openebs.io                                      59m
       cstorpools.openebs.io                                        59m
       cstorvolumereplicas.openebs.io                               59m
       cstorvolumes.openebs.io                                      59m
       disks.openebs.io                                             59m
       runtasks.openebs.io                                          59m
       storagepoolclaims.openebs.io                                 59m
       storagepools.openebs.io                                      59m
       volumesnapshotdatas.volumesnapshot.external-storage.k8s.io   59m
       volumesnapshots.volumesnapshot.external-storage.k8s.io       59m
       ```

 5. In this case, it is added one additional disk per each node and using above command will create default
       storage Pool using single disk per each node.
 Storage pool details can be get by running following  command.

       ```
       kubectl get sp -n openebs
       ```

       Following is an example output.

       ```
       NAME                            AGE
       	cstor-pool-default-0.7.0-3xnj   2h
       	cstor-pool-default-0.7.0-t9n1   2h
       	cstor-pool-default-0.7.0-y5ql   2h
       	cstor-sparse-pool-41o7          13h
       	cstor-sparse-pool-5cpp          13h
       	cstor-sparse-pool-m1ff          13h
       	default                         13h
       ```

 6. Now, you are deployed OpenEBS cluster with Jiva Engine.
 It can create OpenEBS Jiva volume on default storage Pool.
 By default, OpenEBS Jiva volume will be running with 3 replica count.

 7. Get the sample PVC yaml which can be used to create OpenEBS Jiva volume with default CAS Template values.
 Following command will help you to get the sample pvc yaml file.

       ```
       cd openebs/k8s/demo/
       ```

       In this sample PVC yaml, it will use default storage class *openebs-standard* created as part of
       **openebs-operator.yaml** installation.

 8. Apply the sample pvc yaml to create Jiva volume using following command.

       ```
       kubectl apply -f pvc-standard-jiva-default.yaml
       ```

 9. Get the pvc details by running following command .

       ```
       kubectl get pvc
       ```

       Following is an example output.

       ```
       NAME              STATUS    VOLUME                               CAPACITY   ACCESS MODES   STORAGECLASS       AGE demo-vol1-claim   Bound     default-demo-vol1-claim-3249598138   4G         RWO            openebs-standard   52s
       ```

       Get the pv details by running below command.

       ```
       kubectl get pv
       ```

       Following is an example output.

       ```
       NAME                                 CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS    CLAIM                     STORAGECLASS       REASON    AGE default-demo-vol1-claim-3249598138   4G         RWO            Delete           Bound     default/demo-vol1-claim   openebs-standard             45m
       ```

 10. Use this pvc name in your application yaml to run your application using OpenEBS cStor volume.

-x!C}

-x!C}

-x!C}

-x!C}

-x!C}

-x!C}

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->